 Final Exam Schedule: You should also refer to each instructor's syllabi for exact date and location for your final exams.

-Majors/Program of Study: The academic major or program indicates your current choice of study.
-You may view and/or change your current Program of Study or Major in ExpressLane, select Enrollment and Student Financial Services, Student Records, View and Request change to Degree/Program of Study.
+Majors/Program of Study: The academic program or degree indicates your current program of study.
+Please contact your Academic Advisor if you are planning to make a change to your program of study.
 If you're currently in high school and taking classes before your high school graduation, please contact our High School Connections office to make sure you have the right program/major selected.

 Pass/No-Pass: You may choose the pass/no-pass option for up to 16 credits per degree in a non-major subject.
 Carefully review the degree requirements for majors at Lane; and, if transferring to a four-year institution, review their degree requirements before making the decision to take a class pass/no pass.
 Pass/no-pass grades will count toward credits earned, but will not be computed in the grade point average (however, if you receive financial aid, they will be computed for satisfactory academic progress purposes) .
 If you earn an A+ or an A grade in a class taken Pass/No-pass, you will receive a letter grade.
 A-, B+, B, B-, C+, C, or C- will be displayed as a "P" for pass and a D+, D, D-, or F grade will become displayed as a "NP" for no-pass.

 Prerequisites: Some classes require that one or more classes are taken first.
 Classes requiring prerequisites are listed in the catalog.
 You will receive a registration error when registering in myLane if the correct prerequisites have not been taken.
 Contact the department offering the class you wish to take if you have completed the prerequisite course at another institution or if you need more information.